 - Select Restore from disk image... from the Source selector and locate your backup disk image.
 CCC will mount the disk image for you.

 - Choose a volume from the Destination selector.
-You may choose the startup disk as a destination, but CCC will not permit you to restore system files to the currently-running OS.
+You may not choose the current startup disk as a destination, however you may choose to restore to a folder on the current startup disk.

 - If you do not want to restore everything, choose Some files... from the Clone menu (below the Source selector) and deselect any item that you do not wish to restore.